I have a detailed HTML article

 Navigating 4 waypoints (6.2 M mpeg).

 The robots is navigating to four waypoints in my neighbor's driveway.
 The right bumper is used to select "navigation waypoint list #7" (count the beeps) beginning at (0,0) and then to (0,120) to (120,120) to (120,0) and back to (0,0).
 This is a clock-wise path around four sides of a 10 foot square.
 A quarter is used as a marker for the (0,0) coordinate, which can be used to compare the robot's starting and ending positions.
-A full-resolution version (25M mpeg) is also available.
+Here's a higher-resolution version of the same thing.(25M)

 Big institutional hallways, like in the lobby of the Fondren Science Building at SMU, often have 12 inch square tiles (20" in this case) which provide a handy "graph paper" for testing and calibrating the robot's navigation.
 I used some masking tape to mark the origin at (0,0) to make offset errors more apparent.
 This route is the same clock-wise route around a 10 foot square as the previous video, with an architectual divider between the second and third coordinates.
 That is, the robot only "knows" about the four waypoints it is supposed to acquire.
 It does not have advanced knowledge that there is a divider in the way.
 This it must determine from its IR and SONAR sensors.
 The divider forces the robot to retrace its steps back toward the first waypoint in order to clear the end of the obstruction and acquire the third target.
 A dynamic obstacle (me) on the fourth leg of the route attempts to block the robot's access to the final waypoint.
-A full-resolution version (32M mpeg) is also available.
+Here's a higher-resolution version of this SR04 calibration run (32M mpeg)

 Navigating 4 waypoints with multiple obstacles (7.0 M mpeg).